This is Part 1 of a 2 Part Series on Using Drones for Survival Security Monitoring

 You want to ensure the undercover operations of your drone so that it doesn’t get damaged, such as having someone shoot it down.
 But you also want to protect yourself as the pilot from being discovered nearby.

-You can look for a drone with sound navigation and ranging SONAR capabilities.
-This is great for areas where you don’t have very good sight because it allows the drone to avoid obstacles.
+Look for a drone with sound navigation.
+These are great for areas with poor sight because they allow the drone to avoid obstacles.

-Next, you can focus on the noise level of the drone.
+Next, you can focus on the drone’s noise level.
 The less expensive drones are usually going to be very noisy.
 But you can choose drones with propellers that are a bit larger and have fewer revolutions per minute (RPM) so that they’re not as loud.

 9800FT Transmission Range, 3-axis Gimbal, 2 Batteries, 50 Min Flight Time, GPS Auto Return, Follow Me, Waypoints, Level 6 Wind Resistance